Dharm1104/meraki/Introduction/API.md

 ![](/images/dashGenerateAPIkey.png)

-## Troubleshooting ##
+## Troubleshooting
 If you get a 401 Unauthorized error (with message "Missing API key") when using dashboard API v1 with Bearer token, check the following to troubleshoot:
 1. As an example, when using your API key to retrieve the [GET /organizations](https://developer.cisco.com/meraki/api-v1/get-organizations/) endpoint, you should see the same data as shown when navigating to [https://api.meraki.com/api/v1/organizations](https://api.meraki.com/api/v1/organizations) in your browser, using an authenticated session with the credentials that generated the API key.
-2. Next, check that your API call has the correct header with the following (and not v0's 'X-Cisco-Meraki-API-Key')
+2. Next, check that your API call has the correct header with the following (and not v0's `X-Cisco-Meraki-API-Key`)
 3. X-Cisco-Meraki-API-Key **--location-trusted** flag is included.
 4. If making the API call in Postman, check that the setting “_Follow Authorization header_” is enabled.